syncfusion-content/winui-docs/winui/Chart/FastChart/FastCharts.md

 `Chart` includes functionality for rendering the large data points with fast plotting and it has more than 5 fast chart types.
 Each chart type is easily configurable with built-in support for creating high performance charts.

 * FastLine Series - Segments of the series is rendered using a polyline segment.
-* Fast Bitmap Series - Segments of the series is rendered using WritableBitmap.
+* Fast Bitmap Series - Segments of the series is rendered using WriteableBitmap.